bergesinstitute/graf-method/book-5-unit-3.md

 *Aunque tú tengas una computadora, escribir a mano es siempre más hermoso.*

+> Most sentences with *aunque* can work with or without the subjunctive.
+It's really
+> up to you to decide if you want to use ir or not.

-## 5. Escribir cinco oraciones con ojalá
+## 5. Escribir tres oraciones con ojalá

 ## 6. Completar (subjuntivos irregulares)